m-sample/writing/Linux/linux-process-model.md

 amount of expertise.
 Additionally, newer system calls such as those of io_uring make it possible to read and write files and sockets with no additional system calls by using memory mapped between kernel and user space.
-By contrast, the process model is stable (hadn't changed much since the 70's) yet still comprehensively covers the actions taken on a system when one includes file access, networking and other logical operations.
+By contrast, the process model is stable (hasn't changed much since the 1970's) yet still comprehensively covers the actions taken on a system when one includes file access, networking and other logical operations.